-Two saints who showed deep love for Christ by doing things that go far beyond what most people would be willing to do are both remembered in the middle of the summer.
+Two saints who showed deep love for Christ by doing things that go far beyond what most people would be willing to do are remembered in the middle of the summer.

 The first is Saint Seraphim of Sarov.
 The Church celebrates the transfer of his relics from his original place of burial to the Church of Sts.
 Zosimus and Sabbatius, and then to the Dormition Cathedral in Sarov.
 Over 200,000 people paid their respects to the beloved saint, and numerous healings took place during the procession with his relics.

 We know many things about Saint Seraphim, including his wonder-working and his gentle companionship with wild animals.
 But one of the most unusual things we know is the story of what caused him to walk hunched over during the later years of his life.

 Saint Seraphim was working in his garden when he was attacked by robbers.
 Rather than defend himself or use his heavy garden tools to fight them off, he allowed them to beat him badly.
-It was after that incident that his injured back was permanently bent and affected his walk.
+It was after this incident that his injured back was permanently bent and affected his walk.